 When Jill was first diagnosed, she met with her primary care doctor for guidance on what to do next.
 But because the disease is so rare, these doctors didn’t know how to treat mesothelioma and told her there might not be much they could do.

-Jill refused to accept this and started looking for a mesothelioma specialist who had experience treating cases like hers.
+Jill refused to accept this and started looking for a mesothelioma specialist with experience treating cases like hers.
 Once she found the right doctor, she was able to get cytoreductive surgery with heated chemotherapy (HIPEC) to remove her tumors and kill any cancer cells left behind.

 “Just because you have cancer and your doctor says you have a year to live doesn’t mean you must suddenly agree to those terms and begin preparing to die.”